mrsonne/hubit/examples/tanks/README.md

       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[1@IDX_TANK].Q_yield
 ```

 The nodes `provides_results` and `consumes_input` look a lot like the equivalent nodes for tanks 1 and 2 except that all index specifiers now refer to index 2 (`[2@IDX_TANK]`).
-One other important difference is that the second tank consumes the outlet flows `Q_yield` from tanks 1 and 2.
-Notice that the path to the entrypoint function is the same for both tanks i.e it is the same code that does the actual calculation for each tank although the configuration differs.
-The complete model definition can be seen in `examples/tanks/model1.yml` in the repository.
+One other important difference is that tank 3 consumes the outlet flows `Q_yield` from tanks 1 and 2.
+The complete model definition can be seen in `examples/tanks/model_1.yml` in the repository.

 With the model in place we can explore some queries and responses.
-The first query references the final yield (tank 3) from the first production line at the first production site.
+The first query references the final yield (from tank 3) from the first production line at the first production site.

 ```
 ['prod_sites[0].prod_lines[0].tanks[2].Q_yield']